 How to Teach English in Vietnam

-Teaching English as a second language is the most popular and common subject for foreigners looking to teach in Vietnam.
+When you teach English abroad in Vietnam, you are spoilt for choice with placements.
 Private schools and English language centers are the primary institutions in which teachers will find formal placements.
-The demand for English language in Vietnam is high, and jobs are available year round in almost every city and town.
+The demand for English language learning here is high, and ESL jobs in Vietnam are available year round in almost every city and town.

 International schools can be more difficult to secure placement in because requirements and experience are a great deal higher.
 But, the benefits and salaries will match, so teachers with considerable experience shouldn’t be discouraged from going after these placements.
 Teaching in a formal institution typically requires a bachelor’s degree and TEFL/TESOL certification.
 Some programs include training and certification.